 The evaluation method is based on complex final estimation, comprising the results of: grade based on semester control and individual activity.
+The individual activity forms about 30% of the total score.

 The final grade is based on a six-point scale, in which the lowest grade for successful completion of the course is 3.